ibm-cloud-docs/appid/pre-sign-in.md

 **Is Cloud Directory handled differently?**

 In order to ensure the integrity of the preregistered user attributes, Cloud Directory places additional requirements on its users.

-1. User preregistration can only occur while set to **email/password** mode.
-This can be changed from the dashboard or management APIs, see [configuring cloud directory](/cloud-directory.html#cd) for details.
+Preregistration can only occur when email validation is enabled and verified.
+If you preregister a Cloud Directory user with specific attributes, then those attributes are intended for a specific person.
+If the email is not verified first, it is possible for another user to claim the email address and any attributes that are assigned to it.

+How do I do that?

+1. Set Cloud Directory to email and password mode.
+You can do this through the UI in the general settings on the **Cloud Directory** tab.
+You can also set it through the [management APIs](https://appid-management.ng.bluemix.net/swagger-ui/#!/Cloud_Directory_Users/createCloudDirectoryUser).

-2. Users preregistered using their email, must have their email address confirmed.
-You can confirm a users identity in one of two ways: through email or manually.
+2. Verify the users email address to confirm their identity in one of the following ways:

   * To verify a users identity through email, set **Email verification** to **On** in the **Cloud Directory** tab of the service dashboard.
 If a user is added by you and signs in to your app without first verifying their email, the sign in completes successfully, but their predefined attribute is deleted.
   * To verify users manually you must be an administrator and use the Cloud Directory [management APIs](https://appid-management.ng.bluemix.net/swagger-ui/#!/Cloud_Directory_Users/createCloudDirectoryUser).
 When creating or updating a user, you should explicitly set the `status` field to `CONFIRMED` within your user data payload.